Did you know

 - Find a local youth group

-- Search for interest groups on Infolink
+- Search for leisure activities and groups in your area on Infolink

 Childline have some good ideas to help you feel better